Geronimo-augusto/Geronimo-augusto/README.md

 ### Hi there!
 Im geronimo

-- 🔭 I’m currently looking to work on front-end
+- 🔭 I’m currently looking to work on back-end or fullstack
-- 🌱 I’m currently learning Js, HTML, CSS and python
+- 🌱 I’m currently learning Js, HTML, CSS and python, c#, c++
-- 📫 Contact me by discord: nanachi9178 or by email: eduardinhoggsouza@gmail.com
+- 📫 Contact me by discord: nanachi9178 or by email: GeronimoAugustoNsantos
 - 😄 Pronouns: he/him

   <div>